vexip-ui/vexip-ui/docs/en-US/component/slider.md

 ### Value Bounds

-The `min` and `max` props can be used to set the bounds of the slidier.
+The `min` and `max` props can be used to set the bounds of the slider.

 :::